-Comparisons between stock synthesis output from the adopted base model and the sensitivity run are provided in Appendix B. The sensitivity had slightly higher estimates of unfished spawning output (Figure 5) and similar depletion estimates (Figure 6) compared to the adopted base model.
+Comparisons between Stock Synthesis output from the adopted base model and the sensitivity run are provided in (Figure 5 - 13).
+The sensitivity had slightly higher estimates of unfished spawning output (Figure 5) and similar depletion estimates (Figure 6) compared to the adopted base model.
 Selectivity in the recent block was domed at large sizes for both the recreational and commercial fleets, and right shifted in recent years for the commercial fleet (Figure 7) so the time series of information entered into the sensitivity rebuilding analysis were different from the time series entered into the base rebuilding analysis, contributing to differences in results.

 We do not consider the sensitivity model to be an improvement over the base model.
-The shifts in the selectivity curve for the commercial fleet in the sensitivity model fit the lower observed commercial mean lengths in the 1990s and the higher observed commercial mean lengths starting around 2010 better than the base model (Figures 8 and 9), leading to an improvement in AIC (Table 9).
-However, the change in estimated commercial mean length in 2001 for the sensitivity model does not align with a shift in the commercial mean length data at that time.
-Furthermore, the mode and right side of the estimated aggregate length distribution from the commercial fleet are shifted right, and overestimate the proportion of larger fish on aggregate compared to the base model (Figures 12 and 13).
+The shifts in the selectivity curve for the commercial fleet in the sensitivity model fit the lower observed commercial mean lengths in the 1990s and the higher observed commercial mean lengths starting around 2010 better than the base model (Figures 8 and 9), leading to an improvement in AIC (Table 11).
+Fits to the recreational fleet mean length data were similar (Figures 10 and 11), and Pearson residuals for both fleets were not noticeably improved (Figures 12 and 13).
+The change in estimated commercial mean length in 2001 for the sensitivity model does not align with a shift in the commercial mean length data at that time.
+Furthermore, the mode and right side of the estimated aggregate length distribution from the commercial fleet are shifted right, and overestimate the proportion of larger fish on aggregate compared to the base model (Figures 14 and 15).
 Combined with the similarities in estimates of population scale and status, the base model is preferred due to parsimony.